Vieques is a quiet, undeveloped Caribbean island just east of the Puerto Rico mainland.

 It’s known for:

-There are no big resorts, very little nightlife, and many beaches require a jeep to reach.
+There are no big resorts, very little nightlife, and some beaches are easiest to reach with a capable rental vehicle.

 If you want peace, nature, beaches, stars at night, and bio-bay magic — Vieques is the move.